UIC-InDeXLab/SignalReconstruction/README.md

 2- The Python folder contains the code for generating the inputs to the algorithm.

-Contact Abolfazl Asudeh or Jees Augustine if you have any questions.

 ## Publications to cite:
 [1] Abolfazl Asudeh, Azade Nazi, Jees Augustine, Saravanan Thirumuruganathan, Nan Zhang, Gautam Das, Divesh Srivastava.
 Leveraging similarity joins for signal reconstruction.
 PVLDB, Vol. 11(10), pages 1276--1288, 2018, VLDB Endowment.